-- 1. Measures to Reduce Zoo Employee VMT Per Capita - Encourage employee participation in existing vanpool programs, including City employee and Metro vanpool programs, or develop/expand the Zoo vanpool program. - Provide employee incentives to participate in a vanpool program, such as subsidized participant fees, offer in-kind services such as oil change discounts, and provide preferential parking for program participants, and regularly advertise the opportunities to vanpool through a variety of employee communication formats. - Implement a paid parking program to discourage employee vehicle trips to the Zoo and generate revenue that the Zoo may use to expand transit ridership for employee trips.
-Pricing options of onsite employee parking spaces include payper-use or weekly/monthly parking passes. - Partner with rideshare companies such as Uber or Lyft to guarantee availability of an emergency ride home or provide access to City vehicles for this purpose. - Offer employee TDM benefits for use of active transportation commuter modes, including ridesharing, transit, bicycling walking, carpool/vanpool, etc. Incentives for Zoo employees could include flexible scheduling or options for telecommuting, discount transit passes, discounted equipment to employees who bike to work, or discounted equipment (e.g., walking shoes) to employees to walk to work. - Maximize opportunities for Zoo employees to telecommute as part of regular scheduling. - Provide a transportation information center and a commuter club to support a collaborative approach among employees to TDM. - Provide onsite bicycle facilities (i.e., shower, racks, and lockers) for Zoo employees in an amount and location informed by annual employee surveys and monitoring reports. - Encourage bicycles as a primary commute mode for employees and provide incentives for biking to work, including providing free or discounted equipment to employees such as helmets, locks, bicycle commuter gear, and bicycles (electric or non-electric). - Coordinate with LARiverworks, RAP, LADOT, the City of Burbank, and the City of Glendale to identify and facilitate new bicycle and pedestrian linkages and bridges between the Zoo and neighboring communities, particularly linkages to Los Angeles River Bike Path.
-The Zoo, RAP, and LADOT in consultation with the City of Glendale shall consider development of a new bicycle and pedestrian bridge across Colorado Boulevard, linking neighborhoods within the
+1. Measures to Reduce Zoo Employee VMT Per Capita

-City of Glendale to Griffith Park, south of the Project site.
-The Zoo, RAP, and LADOT shall ensure that all bicycle and pedestrian linkages and bridges to Griffith Park are well-signed and provide lighting, are regularly patrolled by law enforcement.
+Encourage employee participation in existing vanpool and car-sharing programs, including City employee and Metro vanpool programs, BlueLA, or develop/expand the Zoo vanpool program.

-• Continue to seek grant funding to support expanded TDM measures to reduce employee VMT per capita.
+- Provide employee incentives to participate in a vanpool or car-sharing program, such as subsidized participant fees, offer in-kind services such as oil change discounts, and provide preferential parking for program participants, and regularly advertise the opportunities to vanpool or car-pool through a variety of employee communication formats. - Implement a paid parking program to discourage employee vehicle trips to the Zoo and generate revenue that the Zoo may use to expand transit ridership for employee trips.
+Pricing options of onsite employee parking spaces include pay-per-use or weekly/monthly parking passes. - Partner with rideshare companies to guarantee availability of an emergency ride home or provide access to City vehicles for this purpose. - Offer employee TDM benefits for use of active transportation commuter modes, including transit, bicycling walking, carpool/vanpool, etc. Incentives for Zoo employees could include: - Flexible scheduling or options for telecommuting, - Discount transit passes such as Metro E-Pass Program transit passes - Discounted equipment to employees who bike to work, or discounted equipment (e.g., walking shoes) to employees to walk to work. - Maximize opportunities for Zoo employees to telecommute as part of regular scheduling. - Provide a transportation information center and a commuter club to support a collaborative approach among employees to TDM. - Provide onsite bicycle facilities (i.e., shower, racks, and lockers) for Zoo employees in an amount and location informed by annual employee surveys and monitoring reports. - Encourage bicycles as a primary commute mode for employees and provide incentives for biking to work, including providing free or discounted equipment to employees such as helmets, locks, bicycle commuter gear, and bicycles (electric or non-electric). - Coordinate with LARiverworks, RAP, LADOT, the City of Burbank, and the City of Glendale to identify and facilitate new bicycle and pedestrian linkages and bridges between the Zoo and neighboring communities, particularly linkages to the Los Angeles River Bike Path.
+The Zoo, RAP, and LADOT in consultation with the City of Glendale shall consider development of a new bicycle and pedestrian bridge across Colorado Boulevard, linking neighborhoods within the City of Glendale to Griffith Park, south of the Project site.
+The Zoo, RAP, and LADOT shall ensure that all bicycle and pedestrian linkages and bridges to Griffith Park are well-signed and provide lighting, and are regularly patrolled by law enforcement. - Continue to seek grant funding to support expanded TDM measures to reduce employee VMT per capita. - 2.
+Measures to Reduce Zoo Visitor VMT Per Capita - Encourage visitors to travel to the Zoo through means other than private automobiles or ridesharing (i.e., active transportation modes like walking, cycling, transit, or car-sharing) through discounted pass programs and dedicated parking spaces reserved for car-sharing automobiles (e.g., BlueLA).
+In such cases, visitors could be required to provide proof of arrival via active transportation modes or car-sharing to receive a discounted entrance rate.